-The Watershed Lands Conservation Subcommittee continues to develop a new 10-year lands plan (the Phase 2 Plan).
-The plan will describe the Subcommittee's goals and objectives for continued implementation of the Targeted Watershed Protection and Enhancement component of the Habitat Element of the Integrated Plan.
-The Subcommittee plans to complete the draft plan during the first quarter of 2021 and discuss the plan with the Workgroup at its June Quarterly Meeting.
+The Watershed Lands Conservation Subcommittee is finalizing a new 10-year lands plan (the Phase 2 Plan).
+The plan describes the Subcommittee's focus elements - acquisitions, designations, and forest health and management - for continued implementation of the Targeted Watershed Protection and Enhancement component of the Habitat Element of the Integrated Plan.
+The Subcommittee plans to discuss the plan with the Workgroup at its June Quarterly Meeting.